ledermann/unread/README.md

 ## How does it work?

-The main idea of this gem is to manage a list of read items for every user **after** a certain timestamp.
+The main idea of this gem is to manage a list of read items for every reader **after** a certain timestamp.

-The gem defines a named_scope doing a LEFT JOIN to this list, so your app can get the unread items in a performant manner.
+The gem defines a scope doing a LEFT JOIN to this list, so your app can get the unread items in a performant manner.
 Of course, other scopes can be combined.

 It will be ensured that the list of read items will not grow up too much: